makerdao/governance-manual/parameter-index/core/param-global-liquidation-limit.md

 ## Trade-offs

 While the Global Liquidation Limit provides some safety for the system, setting an appropriate limit may be difficult.
-If this parameter is set too high, the wider market may be overwhelmed and the collateral auctions may incurr more slippage than is desireable.
+If this parameter is set too high, the wider market may be overwhelmed and the collateral auctions may incur more slippage than is desirable.

 In addition to concerns noted above, having a Global Liquidation Limit that is too high during a time of major volatility could create such a demand for DAI that the peg breaks high, causing further issues with users attempting to avoid liquidation.